OneMoreThing/ParseKit/README.md

 -remove Parse framework from Anypic

--add DataKit framework in Anypic
+-add DataKit project (DataKit.xcodeproj) on framework group in Anypic

--add Facebook framework with DeprecatedHeaders folder
+-add Facebook framework with DeprecatedHeaders folder on framework group in Anypic

+-copy ParseKit folder in Anypic External folder and add folder on External group in Anypic project

--add ParseKit framework in Anypic
+-add "-all_load" in "Other Linker Flags" for Anypic target

--add "-all_load" in Other Linker Flags for Anypic target
+-add libDataKit.a in "Link Binary With Libraries" section for Anypic target

--add "-fno-objc-arc" for SCFacebook.m in Compile Sources section for Anypic target
+-add "-fno-objc-arc" for SCFacebook.m in "Compile Sources" section for Anypic target

 -change Prefix.pch import of Parse framework as #import "Parse.h"

--replace protocol name PF_FBRequestDelegate in AppDelegate.h as FBRequestDelegate
+-rename protocol PF_FBRequestDelegate in AppDelegate.h as FBRequestDelegate

 -change entityId property in DKEntity.h from readonly to strong

 -follow the instruction in DataKit to create your backend server (localhost or for example on Amazon with an ec2 bitnami node.js image connected to mongohq service)

+-configure ParseKit for Anypic in AppDelegate.m with your self-hosted server parameters and facebook app id

+    //(Parse is a wrapper for DKManager class in DataKit, see DataKit instruction) [Parse setApplicationId:@"http://localhost:3000" clientKey:@"66e5977931c7e48aa89c9da0ae5d3ffdff7f1a58e6819cbea062dda1fa050296"];
+    //(For testing purpose use Hackbook app id to login with facebook) [PFFacebookUtils initializeWithApplicationId:@"210849718975311"];

 TODO: